sam5558/Kodi-MAL-RPC-Discord/README.md

 # Prerequisites

 You need to :
-* Install Python3.6+
+* Install Python3.6+.
-* Install python dependencies (pip -i dependencies.txt)
+* Install python dependencies (pip -i dependencies.txt).
-* Discord Desktop app should be installed and running
+* Discord Desktop app should be installed and running.
+* Create your own application in the [DEVELOPER PORTAL](https://discordapp.com/developers/applications/), you can customize your app there (add image, icons, ...).

 # How to use it

-* Create your own application in the [DEVELOPER PORTAL](https://discordapp.com/developers/applications/), you can customize your app there (add image, icons, ...)
+* Grab your app Client-id and override the following line : ```client_id = '539878243386261505' ``` with your client-id.
-* Enable your web UI in Kodi (basically your 8080 port as it is done by adding a web interface for Kodi)
+* Enable your web UI in Kodi (basically your 8080 port as it is done by adding a web interface for Kodi).
-* Play your content in **TV SHOWS**
+* Play your content in **TV SHOWS**.
 * execute the script ```
 python3.6 UpdateStatus.py```